Frequently Asked Questions

 Where does the pricing catalog data come from?

-Straight from the cloud providers' own public pricing APIs — AWS for EC2, RDS, S3, Lambda, and everything else; Azure for VMs, SQL, Blob storage, and spot; and a published Google pricing dataset for GCP compute.
-Every row records exactly where it came from and when it was last fetched, and the catalog shows a source badge so you always know what you're looking at.
+Pricing rows come from provider-backed feeds where configured: AWS and Azure use public pricing APIs for the supported services, GCP compute uses the published Cyclenerd Google pricing feed, and OCI is not currently configured as a live source.
+Every row records where it came from and when it was last fetched, and the catalog shows a source badge so you always know what you're looking at.
 No sample numbers, no estimates.

 How often is the catalog refreshed?